 Tidal Investments LLC ("Tidal"), f/k/a Toroso Investments, LLC, is a Delaware limited liability company founded in March of 2012.
 Tidal is a registered investment adviser with the U.S. Securities and Exchange Commission ("SEC").
-Fund Administrator, Tidal ETF Services, is a wholly owned subsidiary of Tidal and both are joined under the brand name, Tidal Financial Group.
-Over 50% of Tidal's voting rights are controlled by employee-members.
+Fund Administrator, Tidal ETF Services, and compliance services provider, Tidal Compliance Services LLC, each are wholly owned subsidiaries of Tidal and are joined under the brand name, Tidal Financial Group.
+Over 50% of Tidal's voting rights are controlled by employee-members through Toroso Investments Topco, LLC, a holding company for the employees' ownership units.
+Approximately 43% of the economic ownership of Tidal is held by FTV-Toroso, Inc. through FTV VI, L.P., a private investment fund and affiliate of FTV-Toroso, Inc.